Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

 c) Set Up LUKS2 Encryption for the BTRFS file system:

-    Format the partition:
-    cryptsetup luksFormat --type luks2 /dev/nvme1n1p2 --pbkdf pbkdf2 --pbkdf-force-iterations 1000000
+    Format the partition with LUKS2, using pbkdf2 for compatibility with systemd-cryptenroll: cryptsetup luksFormat --type luks2 /dev/nvme1n1p2 --pbkdf pbkdf2 --pbkdf-force-iterations 1000000

-    Open it:
+    Open the LUKS partition:
     cryptsetup luksOpen /dev/nvme1n1p2 cryptroot

-    Create the keyfile for automatic unlocking (recommended for TPM): dd if=/dev/urandom of=/mnt/crypto_keyfile bs=512 count=4 iflag=fullblock
+    Create a keyfile for recovery purposes (e.g., GRUB rescue USB), not for initramfs.
+WHY: The modern systemd approach uses sd-encrypt and systemd-cryptenroll for TPM-based unlocking, eliminating the need for a keyfile in the initramfs.
+The keyfile is retained for recovery scenarios: dd if=/dev/urandom of=/mnt/crypto_keyfile bs=512 count=4 iflag=fullblock
     chmod 600 /mnt/crypto_keyfile

-    Add the keyfile to LUKS:
-    cryptsetup luksAddKey /dev/nvme1n1p2 /mnt/crypto_keyfile
+    Add the keyfile to LUKS in keyslot 1 for clarity. # WHY: Explicitly specifying keyslot 1 avoids ambiguity and ensures the passphrase (in keyslot 0) and keyfile are distinct, improving key management for recovery purposes: cryptsetup luksAddKey /dev/nvme1n1p2 /mnt/crypto_keyfile --key-slot 1

     Back it up to USB:
     mkdir -p /mnt/usb
     lsblk
     mount /dev/sdX1 /mnt/usb # **Replace sdX1 with USB partition confirmed via lsblk previously executed** cp /mnt/crypto_keyfile /mnt/usb/crypto_keyfile
+    echo "WARNING: Store the LUKS keyfile securely in Bitwarden for recovery purposes."

 d) Create BTRFS Filesystem and Subvolumes: